bliepp/sudoku-react/README.md

 ## Features
-* Cross-platform
+* Cross-platform (PWA)
 * Support for 4x4, 9x9 and 16x16 Sudokus
 * Manual selection ("collapsing") of individual cells
 * Statically servable (e.g. via GH Pages) due to being a 100% client side app

 ## Known issues
-* Currently the algorithm itself is not fully implemented, hence the "Solve" button does nothing
-* I didn't manage to get exporting the SVG from the DOM working, hence the "Export" entries do nothing
+* I didn't manage to get exporting the SVG from the DOM working, hence the "Export" menu entries do nothing
-* Creating a new sudoku of the same type as the currently active sudoku does nothing

 ## How to build